followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/6 Pivot Grid Cell/rowType.md

 ===========================================================================

 <!--shortDescription-->
-Contains the type of the row to which the data cell belongs.
+The type of the row to which the cell belongs.
+Available for data area cells only.
 <!--/shortDescription-->

 <!--fullDescription-->
-The **rowType** field has the following values.
+The **rowType** field has the following values:

 - *'D'*
     A data field.